onkarsinghbatra/onkarsinghbatra.github.io/README.md

-# Hello 👋, I am Onkar.
+# Hello 👋, I'm Onkar.
 Salut!
-I'm a senior at Avenues Online - studying Calc II and AP Physics.
+Je m'appelle Onkar Singh.
+Nice to have you here!
+I am a 16 y/o highschool senior who loves to explore new stuff.